SergioGordillo/SergioGordillo/README.md

 100% remote work, international work team. <br>

 From October 2020 till December 2020, I did an internship in Electrodomésticos Bombay (Ciudad Real, Spain), as a Junior Backend Developer, developing an automatized system to manage orders and providers of the company.
 I worked mainly with PHP, SQL, MySQL and Microsoft Access, and I also learned a little bit about Node.js and Express.js. <br>

-I started in July 2020 to work as a freelance web developer. <br> <br> <strong> Projects in progress as a freelance: </strong>

-  · I am developing a website for a property management company.
-I was going to use HTML, CSS and JS, but I will change it for HTML, CSS and React.
-This project is stopped currently. <br>

 <strong> Finished projects as a freelance and side projects: </strong>